-- Multi-factor models lead to families of yield curves that can take a greater variety of shapes and can better represent reality. - But they are much harder to think about and work with. - They also take much more computer time-the curse of dimensionality. - These practical concerns limit the use of multifactor models to two-factor ones.
+- Multi-factor models lead to families of yield curves that can take a greater variety of shapes and can better represent reality. - But they are much harder to think about and work with. - They also take much more computer time-the curse of dimensionality. - These practical concerns limit the use of multifactor models to two- or three-factor ones.

-Options on Coupon Bonds^a
+Options on Coupon $\mathsf{Bonds}^{\mathrm{a}}$

-- Assume a one-factor short rate model. - The price of a European option on a coupon bond can be calculated from those on zero-coupon bonds. - Consider a European call expiring at time T on a bond with par value \$1. - Let X denote the strike price. - The bond has cash flows c_1, c_2, \ldots, c_n at times t_1, t_2, \ldots, t_n , where $t_i > T$ for all i.
+- Assume the market discount function P is a monotonically decreasing function of the short rate r.
+Such as a one-factor short rate model. - The price of a European option on a coupon bond can be calculated from those on zero-coupon bonds. - Consider a European call expiring at time T on a bond with par value \$1. - Let X denote the strike price.